shananas/AX2BossRandoLimitFormFix/README.md

-# AX2BossRandoLimitFormFix
+# BossRandoFormMovementFix

-Gives limit form movement so you dont tpose in Armor Xemnas 2 arena during Boss Rando.
+Gives all forms movement so you dont t-pose during Boss Rando when having level 5 movement which applies even to forms of sora.